truenas/middleware/docs/userguide/index.rst

 +----------------------+----------------+--------------------------------------------------------------------------------------------------------------------------------+

-**NOTE:** by default, logs are stored in RAM as there is no space on the embedded device to store logs.
-This means that logs are deleted whenever the system reboots.
-If you wish to save the system logs, either:

-* configure a remote syslog server on another Unix-like operating system, or

-* create a ZFS dataset called *syslog* and reboot the system; FreeNAS® will automatically create a *log/* directory in this dataset which contains the logs

-If you make any changes, click the Save button.
+If you make any changes, click the "Save" button.

-This tab also contains the following buttons:
+This screen also contains the following buttons:

 **Factory Restore:** resets the configuration database to the default base version.
 However, it does not delete user SSH keys or any other data stored in a user's home directory.
 Since any configuration changes stored in the configuration database will be erased, this option is handy if you mess up your system or